PKiruri/alx-zero_day/0x03-git/README.md

-this is the readme file for the0x03-git directory >README.md

-echo this is the readme file for the0x03-git directory
+This is the readme file for the 0x03-git directory